Radical America: Circulation

 According to the publication's published annual "Statement of Ownership, Management and Circulation" required by the Post Office Department, the average press run of Radical America for the twelve months ending in October 1982 was 4,100, with an average mail subscription of about 2,330.
 Bulk sales and sales through vendors accounted for another 1,270 copies, according to the 1982 report by editor John P. Demeter.

 Demise

-By the 1980s the journal branched to addressing gay issues and rock music.
+By the 1980s, the journal had branched to address gay issues and rock music.
 During the late 1980s, article contributions dwindled as academics left the journal.